Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Introduction

 \section{Introduction}

 Quantum machine learning (QML) protocols, by exploiting quantum mechanics principles, such as superposition, tunneling, and entanglement \cite{biamonte_quantum_2017}, have given hope of outperforming their classical counterparts, even with noisy intermediate-scale quantum (NISQ) \cite{preskill_quantum_2018} hardware in the near-term \cite{xia_quantum-enhanced_2020}.
 For classification tasks where statistical patterns can be revealed in complex feature spaces, the high-dimensional Hilbert space of sizable quantum systems offers a naturally advantageous starting ground for QML models.
-However, many state-of-the-art classical machine learning models, such as deep neural networks with complicated internal feature mappings, have been shown vulnerable to small crafted perturbations to the input, namely adversarial examples.
-These are intentional worst-case perturbations to the original samples with an imperceptible difference that are nevertheless misclassified by the classifier \cite{Szegedy2014, Goodfellow2014}.
+However, many state-of-the-art classical machine learning models, such as deep neural networks with complicated internal feature mappings, have been shown vulnerable to small crafted perturbations to the input, namely adversarial examples \cite{Szegedy2014, Goodfellow2014}.
+These are intentional worst-case perturbations to the original samples with an imperceptible difference that are nevertheless misclassified by the classifier.
 This not only raises questions as to why well-performing classifiers suffer from such instabilities but also poses security threats to machine learning applications that emphasize reliability, such as in spam filtering \cite{dalvi_adversarial_2004}.
 To understand this unreliable behavior, the transferability of these attacks across different architecture and the robustness against perturbations has led to extensive investigations in the classical machine learning community in recent years \cite{Chakraborty2018,biggio_wild_2018,huang_adversarial_2011}.
 Notably, some geometric and probabilistic arguments, based on curvatures of decision boundaries \cite{Fawzi} and the concentration of measure \cite{Mahloujifar2019, Gilmer, Diochnos2018,Fawzia,Fawzi2018}, have been employed to quantify the risk of adversarial attacks in various settings.
-With the concentration of measure in certain metric probability spaces, the robustness of any classifier, independent of its specifics, is shown to be suppressed by the dimension of the space on which it classifies \cite{Mahloujifar2019}.
-This has raised attention in the QML community where the models take advantage of the high dimensionality of quantum systems \cite{Liu, Lu, Du2020}.
+It has been shown that any classifier will have an adversarial robustness that is increasingly reduced by the dimension of the space on which it classifies, given the concentration of measure phenomenon in certain metric probability spaces \cite{Mahloujifar2019}.
+This has raised attention in the QML community where the models take advantage of the high dimensionality of quantum systems \cite{Liu, Lu, Du2020, Guan_robustness_2020}